datacamp-content/courses-model-choice/chapter3.md

 `@instructions`
-Estimate the tree models only using the training sample.
+Estimate the three models only using the training sample.

 `@hint`